ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/tuesday/preproc.md

     sbatch qa.sh A9018

 Now you can use 'squeue' to make sure your jobs are queued properly.
 Now, all you have to do is wait.

+---

+**14\.** After trimming has been completed, try to determine how effective it was.
+How many reads were removed by trimming?
+Also, run fastqc on the trimmed fastq files and compare the output.